 Babies emerge into an environment similar to the womb, allowing for the optimal gentle birth.
 The hospitals in our area do not accommodate for waterbirth and only occasionally allow laboring moms to spend time in a bath.
 Although waterbirths are an option at home, not everybody has the accommodations for a large birthing tub.
 Parents can choose which family and friends are present at the birth, if any.
 Relaxation techniques including massage and aroma therapy can be easily added to the laboring mom in water.
 Fathers are welcome to participate as hands on as they want, including being in the water with the mom as a support person or to catch the baby.
 The baby is never taken from the parents for examination or to be given medications.
 Newborn hearing screening is provided during the examination.

 Newborn eye ointment and Vitamin K shots are available upon request but are not routinely administered.
 Postpartum instructions are given in writing and verbally.
 All official record keeping such as birth certificates and newborn exams are completed by our office.
 We can complete Montana’s newborn screening test.
 The family is welcome to stay for 24 hours after the birth although some may stay longer or shorter.
-The current facility includes a birthing room with queen sized bed, waterbirth facilities, a private bathroom, kitchenette, massage room and waiting area.
+The current facility includes a birthing room with queen sized bed, waterbirth facilities, a private bathroom, full kitchen, and waiting area.
 Temperature and lighting options are easily changeable to accommodate individual preferences.
 Refreshments for the birth team are offered at no additional cost and moms are encouraged to eat and drink during labor and postpartum.

 In today’s peer-reviewed Journal of Midwifery & Women’s Health (JMWH), a landmark study** confirms that among low-risk women, planned home births result in low rates of interventions without an increase in adverse outcomes for mothers and babies.